 - You’re waking up with pain.
 If you’re waking up with back, neck, or joint pain, a new mattress topper could help you sleep more comfortably.
 A pillow designed to fight neck or back pain could also be a good solution.

 - You’re overheating at night.
-Believe it or not, a cooling topper can help regulate the temperature of your mattress, which might help you sleep a little cooler!
+Believe it or not, a cooling topper can help regulate the temperature of your mattress.
 A set of our best cooling sheets might help as well.

 - You’re struggling with allergies.
-If you struggle with dust allergies and are sleeping on an old mattress, your bed could be aggravating your allergies at night.
-Adding a hypoallergenic topper could help you breathe easier at night.
-One of our best latex mattress toppers (which are naturally hypoallergenic) could help.
+If you struggle with dust allergies and are sleeping on an old mattress, your bed could be trapping those contaminants.
+Adding a hypoallergenic topper may help you breathe easier at night.
+One of our best latex mattress toppers (which are naturally hypoallergenic) is a great place to start.

-- Price – A new mattress topper is much less expensive than a new mattress, which makes it an awesome way to upgrade your mattress on a budget!
-Be sure to compare prices across several different brands and use our coupons to get the best deal.
+- Price: A new mattress topper is less expensive than a new mattress, making it a great way to upgrade your mattress on a budget.
+Compare prices across several different brands and use our coupons to get the best deal.

-- Comfort – Toppers can do a lot to enhance your mattress and make it feel more comfortable.
-They’re especially great options for sleepers looking for a little extra pressure relief.
+- Comfort: Toppers can enhance your mattress and make it feel more comfortable.
+They’re especially great options for those in need of additional pressure relief.

-- Versatility – Mattress toppers are offered in tons of diverse feels and comfort options, so almost every sleeper should be able to find one that works for their needs!
+- Versatility: Mattress toppers have diverse feels and comfort options, so almost every sleeper should be able to find one that works for their needs.

-- Transport – It’s much easier to move and store a topper than it is to move an entire mattress, so these accessories are great picks for upgrading things like dorm beds that you’ll only use for a year or two.
+- Transport: It’s much easier to move and store a topper than it is to move an entire mattress, so these accessories are ideal for upgrading beds you’ll use for a year or two.

-- Wash Care – It’s important to remember that most mattress toppers are spot-clean only.
+- Wash Care: Most mattress toppers are spot-clean only.
 If you feel nervous about damaging or dirtying your topper, I suggest you aim for one that comes with a removable, washable cover fabric.
-This will just provide an extra layer of protection for your fancy new sleep accessory!
+This will just provide an extra layer of protection for your fancy new sleep accessory.

-- Durability – A topper isn’t as durable as a mattress (a new topper will only last you 1-4 years).
-So if you’re buying a new topper to improve a new mattress, you’ll need to replace it fairly soon.
-And if you’re buying a new topper to increase the lifespan of your old mattress, keep in mind that you’ll need to replace both after a year or so.
+- Durability: A topper isn’t as durable as a mattress (a new topper will last you one to four years).
+If you’re buying a new topper to increase the lifespan of your old mattress, keep in mind you’ll need to replace both pretty soon.

-- Limitations – Keep in mind that mattress toppers are meant to enhance the feel of your existing mattress, not change it.
-So if you’re really unhappy with your current mattress, a topper isn’t going to be a good fix.
+- Limitations: Mattress toppers are meant to enhance the feel of your existing mattress, not change it.
+If you’re truly unhappy with your current mattress, a topper isn’t going to fix it.